arnog/tecendil-js/modes/README.md

   a mode of, e.g. `"English Phonemic"`
 - `languageCode`: the ISO 639-2/3 code of the language.
 The language code for sindarin is `sjn` and for quenya it is `qya`
+- `info`: a short snippet of HTML markup that provides additional information about the mode, such as its source and author.
 - `normalizeVowels`: if `true`, vowels with a macron or grave accent and double-vowels are replaced with a circumflexed vowel.
 Vowels with a diaeresis and converted to a vowel with no diacritic.
 While this might be useful for